-When your bud burns black and you get a headache, that is from left behind sprays because your cannabis wasn’t flushed properly.
+When your bud burns black and you get a headache, that is from left behind nutrients, but also sprays because your cannabis wasn’t flushed properly.
+Or because it was sprayed while flowering.

 These sprays include pesticides, herbicides, and fungicides which are supposedly used to protect the plants, but most of them are cheap shortcuts used to avoid safer, more expensive practices.